Bashar al-Assad: Syrian civil war (2011–2024)

 In July 2011, U.S. Secretary of State Hillary Clinton said Assad had "lost legitimacy" as president.
 On 18 August 2011, Barack Obama issued a written statement that urged Assad to "step aside".
 In August, the cartoonist Ali Farzat, a critic of Assad's government, was attacked.
 Relatives of the humourist told media outlets that the attackers threatened to break Farzat's bones as a warning for him to stop drawing cartoons of government officials, particularly Assad.
 Farzat was hospitalised with fractures in both hands and blunt force trauma to the head.

 Since October 2011, Russia, as a permanent member of the UN Security Council, repeatedly vetoed Western-sponsored draft resolutions in the UN Security Council that would have left open the possibility of UN sanctions, or even military intervention, against the Assad government.

-By the end of January 2012, it was reported by Reuters that over 5,000 civilians and protesters (including armed militants) had been killed by the Syrian army, security agents and militia (Shabiha), while 1,100 people had been killed by "terrorist armed forces".

 On 10 January 2012, Assad gave a speech in which he maintained the uprising was engineered by foreign countries and proclaimed that "victory [was] near".
 He also said that the Arab League, by suspending Syria, revealed that it was no longer Arab.
 However, Assad also said the country would not "close doors" to an Arab-brokered solution if "national sovereignty" was respected.
 He also said a referendum on a new constitution could be held in March.

+By the end of January 2012, it was reported by Reuters that over 5,000 civilians and protesters (including armed militants) had been killed by the Syrian army, security agents and militia (Shabiha), while 1,100 people had been killed by "terrorist armed forces".

 On 27 February 2012, Syria claimed that a proposal that a new constitution be drafted received 90% support during the relevant referendum.
 The referendum introduced a fourteen-year cumulative term limit for the president of Syria.
 The referendum was pronounced meaningless by foreign nations including the U.S. and Turkey; the EU announced fresh sanctions against key regime figures.
 In July 2012, Russian Foreign Minister Sergey Lavrov denounced Western powers for what he said amounted to blackmail thus provoking a civil war in Syria.
 On 15 July 2012, the International Committee of the Red Cross declared Syria to be in a state of civil war, as the nationwide death toll for all sides was reported to have neared 20,000.